-What is Proof of Concept (POC)?
+What is a Proof of Concept (POC)?

 A Proof of Concept (POC) is a small, focused project that demonstrates a proposed solution's viability and value to a customer before a larger investment.
 It reduces risk, confirms technical fit, and builds confidence, accelerating sales cycles and ensuring customer satisfaction.